-NOTICE IS HEREBY GIVEN that the 2022 Annual Meeting of Stockholders of Larimar Therapeutics, Inc. (the "Annual Meeting") will be held on Tuesday, May 10, 2022, at 9:30 a.m.
+NOTICE IS HEREBY GIVEN that the 2023 Annual Meeting of Stockholders of Larimar Therapeutics, Inc. (the "Annual Meeting") will be held as a virtual meeting on Tuesday, May 9, 2023, at 9:30 a.m.
 Eastern Time.
-The safety of our stockholders is important to us and given the continuing public health concerns regarding the ongoing and evolving COVID-19 pandemic, the Annual Meeting will again be held in a virtual meeting format only.
 We are holding the meeting for the purpose of considering and acting upon:

-- 1. the election of the director nominee set forth in the attached 2022 Annual Meeting Proxy Statement (the "Proxy Statement") to serve as a Class II director, whose term will expire in 2025; - 2. the approval, on an advisory basis, of the compensation of our named executive officers in 2021; - 3. the ratification of the appointment of PricewaterhouseCoopers LLP ("PwC") as our independent registered public accounting firm for the 2022 fiscal year; and - 4. any other matters that may properly be brought before the Annual Meeting or any adjournment or postponement thereof.
+- 1. the election of the three director nominees set forth in the attached 2023 Annual Meeting Proxy Statement (the "Proxy Statement") to serve as Class III directors, whose terms will expire in 2026; - 2. the approval, on an advisory basis, of the compensation of our named executive officers in 2022; - 3. the ratification of the appointment of PricewaterhouseCoopers LLP ("PwC") as our independent registered public accounting firm for the 2023 fiscal year; and - 4. any other matters that may properly be brought before the Annual Meeting or any adjournment or postponement thereof.

-The foregoing items of business are more fully described in the Proxy Statement accompanying this Notice of 2022 Annual Meeting of Stockholders (the "Notice").
+The foregoing items of business are more fully described in the Proxy Statement accompanying this Notice of 2023 Annual Meeting of Stockholders (the "Notice").